 Verdict

-The provisions for compulsory licensing under the PPVFR Act, 2001, strike a balance between protecting breeders’ rights and ensuring public access to essential seeds and propagating material at reasonable prices.
+The compulsory licensing rules under the PPVFR Act, 2001 are meant to keep things fair by protecting the rights of plant breeders while also ensuring that farmers and the public have access to important seeds at reasonable prices.